 After stopping by my construction site this morning and learning that we had several serious snags and disconnections between our architect, the builders, and the local building department, I needed a little levity.
 Does lifting a house really need to be so complicated?
 Not according to the Movato Real Estate Blog.
 They’ve actually figured out the exact number of helium balloons (the sort you can … Continue reading How Many Balloons Would it Take to Lift a House?

-After spending more than a week preparing the house it was ready for the big lift.
+WEEK 5 After spending more than a week preparing the house, it was ready for the big lift.
 Ever so slowly, one wooden beam (about 6 inches) at a time, the house was lifted.
 A wooden beam (also known as cribbing) was inserted at every pressure point, then lifted another 6 inches, etc., until the predetermined height was reached.
 Total time: about 5 hours for … Continue reading House Elevation: House Lifted from Foundation

 WEEK FOUR Lift process continues: holes were cut into the foundation to secure room for the steel beams.
 The project is still new and exciting, with high hopes that all will continue to run smoothly.
 Our boys found the construction process endlessly interesting and enjoyed seeing the development up close and personally.
 Above you can see the front door and where the stairs have been jackhammered off the … Continue reading House Elevation: First Steps for the House Lift

 Several necessary first steps had to be completed prior to the initiation of the construction phase.
 Here sits our house before any lift has occurred.
 The white picket fence in front, grass on the lawn, a visible chimney on the roof.
 All of these things will disappear before the house project can even begin.
 Above the fence has been removed as well as all of … Continue reading Preparing the Property for a Lift